jasmine-rios/AWS-SAA-003/README.md

 # AWS Solutions Architect Associate Renewal Notes 2025

-This is a study guide I am using to renew my AWS Solutions Architect Associate
+This is a study guide I am using to renew my AWS Solutions Architect Associate in 2025 (first exam in 2021).

 I prepared using AWS Skill Builder Standard Exam Prep Plan: AWS Certified Solutions Architect - Associate